Sanduni-Gamage/ML-Journey/README.md

 > Part 5 CNNs were trained on a 10,000-image CIFAR-10 subset (2,000 test images) on CPU, so accuracies reflect the limited training budget rather than the architectures' ceilings.
 Transfer learning used only 1,000 training images and reached comparable accuracy in a fraction of the epochs.

+> Part 6 trains no models — it covers generative architectures through diagrams and interactive widgets, so it contributes no rows to the tables above.

 ## ⚙️ Setup

 ```bash